Assessing Children with Special Needs in Emergency Response (ER) Investigations

 CSW Responsibilities

-1. When a referral is received with the designation of MCMS (Medical Case Management Services) on the screener narrative in the Referral Folder, consult the Public Health Nurse regarding the identified medical condition.
+2. When a referral is received with the designation of MCMS (Medical Case Management Services) on the Screener Narrative in the Referral Folder, consult the Public Health Nurse regarding the identified medical condition.
+Refer to the Case Transfer Criteria and Procedures policy.

 1. Child’s health history